-Before using Skelaxin, tell your doctor if you are allergic to any drugs, or if you have liver or kidney disease.
+You should not use Skelaxin if you have anemia (low red blood cells), or severe kidney or liver disease.
 You may need a dose adjustment or special tests to safely take Skelaxin.

 Skelaxin can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.
 Avoid drinking alcohol.
-It can increase some of the side effects of Skelaxin.
+It can increase some of the side effects of metaxalone.

 You should not use Skelaxin if you are allergic to metaxalone, or if you have:

-anemia (a lack of red blood cells);
+anemia (low red blood cells);

 severe kidney disease; or